Learn, educate and act for advancing human and minority rights

 The Tom Lantos Institute (TLI) is an independent human and minority rights organisation with a particular focus on Jewish and Roma communities, and Hungarian and other ethnic or national, linguistic and religious minorities.
 It is a Budapest-based organisation with a multi-party Board, an international Executive Committee and Advisory Board.
 TLI operates internationally in terms of scope, funds, staff and partners.
 As a research and education platform, TLI aims to bridge the gaps between research and policy, norms and practice.

 TLI locates itself at the intersection of human rights and identity politics.
 While appreciating the importance of legal perspectives and remedies to violations, it investigates through multidisciplinary approaches the problem-solving capacity of existing national and international norms.
 TLI’s principal strategic goal is the socialisation of human and minority rights through research, education, public debates, publishing, and memorialisation.

-The objectives of the four programme areas are, as follows:
+The objectives of the programme areas are, as follows:

 Roma rights and citizenship